tiiuae/sc-mesh-secure-deployment/README.md

 # mesh-authentication

 ## About
-This code provides provisioning and authentication services for a WiFi mesh network employing [BATMAN-adv](https://www.open-mesh.org/projects/batman-adv/wiki) at layer-2 on Ubuntu, and is based on the configuration provided [here](https://github.com/tiiuae/mesh_com) ([Technology Innovation Institute (TII)](https://tii.ae)).
+This code provides provisioning and authentication services for a Wi-Fi mesh network employing [BATMAN-adv](https://www.open-mesh.org/projects/batman-adv/wiki) at layer-2 on Ubuntu, and is based on the configuration provided [here](https://github.com/tiiuae/mesh_com), from: [Technology Innovation Institute (TII)](https://tii.ae).

-The Server side authenticates nodes validating certificates based on the Elliptic Curve Integrated Encryption Scheme (ECIES) [here](https://github.com/tiiuae/cryptolib).
+The Server side authenticates nodes validating certificates based on the Elliptic Curve Integrated Encryption Scheme (ECIES).
+The code can be found [here](https://github.com/tiiuae/cryptolib).

 ## Introduction